BDC Hamburger Icon

 Intent

 In this stage, prospects are getting closer to purchasing.
-It’s time to provide information that counters their objections.
-During the intent phase, consider one-on-one interactions with a salesperson or customer service rep, who can answer specific questions and objections personally.
+It’s time to provide information that addresses their objections.
+During the intent phase, consider one-on-one interactions with a salesperson or customer service rep who can answer specific questions and objections personally.

-For instance, if your product is expensive, tell customers it will last longer than competitors’ products, saving them money in the long run.
-Share testimonials, highlight good customer reviews, and display followers’ comments to present credible social proof to dispel objections.
+For instance, if your product is expensive, explain that its high quality means it will last longer than competitors’ products, thereby saving customers money in the long run.
+Share testimonials, highlight good customer reviews, and display followers’ comments as credible social proof to dispel objections.

 This is also a good time to answer prospects’ questions via FAQ pages that proactively address common questions and concerns.
 For example, a B2B company could explain payment and financing terms and walk prospects through the purchase process and lead time.